 Sleep (the full spectrum of accommodation, from glamping pods to glam country manor houses).

 Each category divides into the six key regions of Wales (Cardiff & Around, South Wales & the Valleys, Brecon Beacons, Pembrokeshire, Mid Wales, Snowdonia, Anglesey & North Wales).
 So for a place to stay, say, in Pembrokeshire, simply click on Sleep/Pembrokeshire to bring up all our undiscovered content on that topic.
-At the end of each review, you’ll find our helpful ‘At a glance’ factboxes and a clickable map of the area surrounding the place we’re talking about.
+At the end of each review, you’ll find our helpful ‘At a glance‘ factboxes and a clickable map of the area surrounding the place we’re talking about.
 You can also search for inspiration by scrolling down either of the three above-mentioned category intro pages for a map of Wales, where you can click through from any of the pinpoints to our feature pertaining to that place.

-Next up is our Voices of Wales section: one of the things that makes Undiscovered Wales unique.
+Next up is our Voices of Wales section: one of the many things that makes Undiscovered Wales unique.
 Here we travel experientially through the people that live and work in Wales, and how they see the area they live in in the context of what they do – from the wacky to the wild.
 Taking the format of an insightful Q&A, these articles talk to professionals within their fields of expertise: we’ve already featured the reigning bog snorkelling world champion and one of the pioneers of Wales’ unique adrenaline rushes, coasteering.